SimoSultan/dlm/docs/sdp.md

 #### Students

 - A student who is old enough to start learning by QLD law, and someone who isn't.
-Client side validation will check the age of a user on profile creation. *(just realised that validation only occurs after a user is created, meaning there will be users on the users table who will never be able to sign up, or at least until they turn of age.
+Server side validation will check the age of a user on profile creation. *(just realised that validation only occurs after a user is created, meaning there will be users on the users table who will never be able to sign up, or at least until they turn of age.
 I should add date of birth on user sign up to check it then. future update, not something to do 1 night before assessment is due)*.
 - When signed up that student will be sent to the profile page to continue updating their profile.
 - If that person does not complete their details and try to book a lesson, they will receive an error prompting them to complete their registration.
 - For students who have complete profile information can now book a lesson with an instructor of their choice